 However, if by the end of this transition period, 31st December 2020, an agreement on the future trading relationship hasn’t been reached and you plan on taking your car abroad, then you will be required to carry a Green Card.
 2020.
 The Green Card is an extension to your car insurance policy and you may not be permitted access to enter the EU countries you are planning to visit without one.
 A full list of countries is available here.

-We will continue to update you on any news that may affect you as a policyholder during the transition period.
+We will continue to update you on any further news or changes that may affect you as a policyholder during the transition period.

 For up to date details read the ‘Visit Europe after Brexit’ page on the GOV.UK website.